willdurand/willdurand.github.io/_posts/2013-07-30-from-stupid-to-solid-code.markdown

 ## SOLID to the rescue!

-SOLID is a term describing a **collection of design principles** for good code that was invented by Robert C. Martin also known as _Uncle Bob_.
+SOLID is a term describing a **collection of design principles** for good code that was invented by Robert C. Martin, also known as _Uncle Bob_.

 SOLID means: